eahlys/EdPaper/readme.md

 ## EdPaper
 Demo : https://paper.edra.ovh (demo@demo.com / demoaccount)

-DocMaster is a laravel-php driven Document organizer made for PDFs.
+EdPaper is a laravel-php driven Document organizer made for PDFs.
 They are stored on your server (unencrypted, beware !)
 You'll need composer and PHP (5 or 7).

 Run a `composer install`/`php composer install`(depends of your configuration) within the app root path (you'll need composer)